-On November 14, 2014, the California Office of Statewide Health Planning and Development (OSHPD) approved an application from the California Emergency Medical Services Authority to establish a Health Workforce Pilot Project (HWPP #173) to test multiple community paramedicine concepts.
-OSHPD has since renewed the HWPP for one-year periods in 2015, 2016, 2017, and 2018.
+On November 14, 2014, the California Office of Statewide Health Planning and Development (OSHPD) approved a Health Workforce Pilot Project (HWPP #173) sponsored by the California Emergency Medical Services Authority to test multiple community paramedicine concepts.
+OSHPD has since renewed the HWPP for one-year periods in 2015, 2016, 2017, 2018, and 2019.
 The community paramedicine HWPP has encompassed 20 projects in 14 communities across California, testing seven different community paramedicine concepts.
-Fifteen projects are currently enrolling patients, including seven projects launched in 2015, one launched in 2017, four launched in 2018, and two launched in 2019.
-Five of the initial projects have closed for various reasons.
-One project suspended operations in December 2017, but began enrolling patients again in June 2019.
+Fourteen projects are currently enrolling patients, including seven projects launched in 2015, one launched in 2017, four launched in 2018 and two launched in 2019.
+Five of the projects launched in 2015 have closed for various reasons and one has suspended operations.

 The HWPP regulations require organizations that sponsor pilot projects to retain an independent evaluator to assess trainee performance, patient acceptance, and cost-effectiveness.
-The Philip R. Lee Institute for Health Policy Studies and Healthforce Center at UC San Francisco are conducting the evaluation, funded by the California Health Care Foundation.
+The Philip R. Lee Institute for Health Policy Studies and Healthforce Center at UC San Francisco are conducting the evaluation, which is funded by the California Health Care Foundation.

 This report presents a summary of major findings from the evaluation for policymakers.
 All data submitted by project sites are reported to OSHPD on a quarterly basis.
-The report presents findings from the time the initial group of pilot projects began enrolling patients (June 2015 to October 2015) through March 2019.
+The report presents findings from the time the initial group of pilot projects began enrolling patients (June 2015 to October 2015) through March 2020.